YaegerKnight/ml-blog/_posts/2022-04-26-data-validation-great-expectations-part-2.md

 toc: true
 layout: post
 description:
-  "In this second post on data validation for the computer vision context, I show how you can use the automatic profiling feature of Great Expectations to get you started with increasing your confidence in your object detection annotations."
+  "In this second post on data validation for the computer vision context, I show how you can use the automatic profiling feature of the Great Expectations library to get you started with increasing your confidence in your object detection annotations."
 categories: [tools, redactionmodel, computervision, datavalidation]
 comments: true
 author: Alex Strick van Linschoten